datacarpentry/r-socialsci/episodes/01-R basics.md

 ~~~
 {: .output}

-When adding 1 to each element of the vector the results (i.e the values of the elements) are not effected by the NA element (adding 1 to NA is still NA)
+When adding 1 to each element of the vector the results (i.e. the values of the elements) are not effected by the NA element (adding 1 to NA is still NA)

 However there are many other statistical functions where the overall result is affected by missing values.